New Haven Symphony Orchestra: Education Programs

+Harmony Fellowships for Underrepresented Musicians, Conductors, Administrators & Board

+The NHSO expanded its Harmony Fellowship for Underrepresented Musicians, funded by the Ann & Gordon Getty Foundation through the League of American Orchestras to include Conducting, Administrative, and Board Fellows bringing increased diversity to all areas of the Symphony.

+The Instrumental Fellowship accepts a cohort of two musicians from underrepresented backgrounds every year for a two-year fellowship.
+Fellows receive lessons, participate in professional development such as mock auditions, and have the opportunity to play concerts with the orchestra.
+At the end of the two-year fellowship, each fellow will be invited to any future opportunity to audition for the NHSO.

+Each cohort, along with two NHSO orchestra members, forms one of two Harmony Quartets.
+The Harmony Quartets are integral to NHSO education programs that focus on resilience and conflict resolution.
+For upper elementary school students, a Harmony Quartet presents a conflict resolution workshop.
+High school students participate in a Song Writing project which culminates in the students receiving a professional recording of their compositions, played by the Harmony Quartets.

+Conducting Fellows receive mentorship from Music Director Alasdair Neale and Principal Pops Conductor Chelsea Tipton while Administrative and Board Fellows are paired with staff and board members to work on projects and committees that align with their professional goals.

 Young People's Concerts

-The NHSO presents Young People’s Concerts for over 10,000 students across the state of Connecticut each year.
-Through partnerships with a number of school districts, the NHSO introduces students to musical instruments, genres, and composers, supported by an extensive curriculum guide.
-The biggest event is the Young People’s Concert for the Greater New Haven community held in the spring at Woolsey Hall.
+Beginning in 2022, the NHSO offered free, public performances of this program, as well as in-school field trip-style performances.

 Creating Musical Readers

 The “Creating Musical Readers” initiative, geared towards Pre-K to 2nd grade students, highlights instruments from each of the four families of the orchestra in the context of literacy activities, and is performed at schools, community centers, libraries, and the Connecticut Children’s Museum.
 Each event features a NHSO musician accompanying a storybook about their instrument.

 Young Composer Project

-NHSO’s “Young Composer Project” allows high school students to study advanced music theory and composition with award-winning professional composers such as Christopher Theofandis and Augusta Read Thomas.
+NHSO’s “Young Composer Project” allows high school students to study advanced music theory and composition with award-winning professional composers such as Joel Thompson, Christopher Theofandis, Michael Brown, and Augusta Read Thomas.
 Two years of seminars and lessons lead to premiere performances of student chamber works by NHSO musicians.